kaoutamine/viralSpeech/data/index.md

 ## What we wanted from BertTopic and what we expected  :
 To explain briefly without going into mathematical details, BertTopic allows us to group tweets into dense clusters defined around subjects.
-There are also very interesting visualisation tools packaged with the modelling technique.
-In our case, we expected the tool to give us clusters based on popular subjects in english newspapers (Trump, american football…), which would allow us to define more clearly what is popular and what isn’t in this kind of press.
+There are also very interesting visualisation tools packaged with the model.
+In our case, we expected the tool to give us clusters based on popular subjects in english newspapers (Politics, Trump, american football…), which would allow us to define more clearly what is popular and what isn’t in this kind of press.
+We also want to see if there are any unexpected topics that pop up in top popularity.

 ## The results of bertTopic :
-=> show the topic split and comment on the fact that it just shows the basic distribution of newspaper stories (politics then sports with specifically american football then research breakthroughs etc)
+Here's a quick snapshot of the top topics from our dataset :

 <div align="center"> {%include plotly_graphs/visualize_topics.html%}</div>